DaSHdotHub/BedtimeStories/README.md

 ## Features

 ### **Responsive Design**
+This project was developed in a *mobile first* approach, later on designs were changed to deliver a complete user experience for mobile as well as for larger devices, like tablets and desktop computers.

 #### **Preview mobile**

+  To enlarge the 'preview for mobile' either *pinch to zoom* on mobile devices or use the zoom feature from your browser, e.g. [CTRL+Scroll on most windows machines].

   | Index.html                                                | Library.html                                                  | Overlay in Library.html                                                          | Feedback.html                                                   |
   | --------------------------------------------------------- | ------------------------------------------------------------- | -------------------------------------------------------------------------------- | --------------------------------------------------------------- |